fznsakib/Robot-Hoover/README.md

 # Robot-Hoover
 A web service that emulates a robot processing grid based instructions.
+Made using Python with Flask as web framework and sqlite3 for the database.

 ### Running the server